CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

 1. You will be navigated to the **Real-Time Intelligence Home page**.
 You will see **Item types** under the **About**, and **Get started** categories.
 Within the **Item type** category, notice the items:

     a. **Eventhouse:** Used to create a workspace of one or multiple KQL database(s) and share across projects.
-Also creates a KQL Database within the Eventhouse.
+It also creates a KQL Database within the Eventhouse.

     b. **KQL** **Queryset:** Used to run queries on the data to produce shareable tables and visuals.

     c. **Real-Time Dashboard**: A collection of tiles, optionally organized in pages, where each tile has an underlying query and a visual representation.

-    d. **Eventstream:** Used to capture, transform, and route real-time event stream.
+    d. **Eventstream:** Used to capture, transform, and route real-time eventstream.

     e. **Activator:** To initiate automated actions when patterns or conditions are detected in changing data.